Picture Exchange Communication System

-The Picture Exchange Communication System (PECS) is an augmentative and alternative communication system developed and produced by Pyramid Educational Consultants, Inc. PECS was developed in 1985 at the Delaware Autism Program by Andy Bondy, PhD, and Lori Frost, MS, CCC-SLP.
+The Picture Exchange Communication System (PECS) is an augmentative and alternative communication (AAC) system developed and produced by Pyramid Educational Consultants, Inc. PECS was developed in 1985 at the Delaware Autism Program by Andy Bondy, PhD, and Lori Frost, MS, CCC-SLP.
 The developers of PECS noticed that traditional communication techniques, including speech imitation, sign language, and picture point systems, relied on the teacher to initiate social interactions and none focused on teaching students to initiate interactions.
 Based on these observations, Bondy and Frost created a functional means of communication for individuals with a variety of communication challenges.
-Although PECS was originally developed for young children with autism spectrum disorder (ASD), its use has become much more widespread.
-Through the years, PECS has been successfully implemented with individuals with varying diagnoses across the aged span.
+Although PECS was originally developed for autistic children, its use has become much more widespread.
+Through the years, PECS has been successfully implemented with individuals with varying diagnoses and of varying ages.
 PECS is an evidence-based practice that has been highly successful with regard to the development of functional communication skills.